APY/APYDataGridBundle/Resources/doc/grid_configuration/set_grid_persistence.md

 ...
 ```

-## Set default persistence in your config.yml
+## Set the default persistence in your config.yml
 ```yml
 apy_data_grid:
     persistence: true